TIY-Houston-Front-End-Engineering/Course-Guide/Resources/syllabus.md

 - Lecture is from `9.30 AM to 12:30 or 1 PM Monday-Thursday`, with breaks during that time.
 Depending on the topic, we may end earlier or later. :-)
 - Lab time is from `1 PM to 5 PM Monday-Thursday` and `9 AM to 5 PM` on Friday!
+- Reviews with the TA will take place Tuesdays and Thursdays from 4 p.m. - ?
+(2+ hrs)
 - #IronPints Friday at 3.30pm at our local bars.

 **Office hours and one-on-one instruction**